paymennt/docs/docs/2-subscriptions/index.md

 ---
-title: Subscriptions
+title: subscriptions
-sidebar_label: Subscriptions
+sidebar_label: subscriptions
 slug: /subscriptions
 hide_title: false
 hide_table_of_contents: false
 ---

-## How it works
+## how it works

 On this page we describe the steps required to manage customer subscriptions, a customer subscription is a recurring payment link that is sent to a customer based on a specific schedule.

-## Create a new subscription
+## create a new subscription

 When your customer subscribes for a recurring payment option, create a new subscription by making a call from your server to <a href="/api/#operation/create-subscription" target="_blank">`POST /subscription`</a>.
 In your request, you must include the following required parameters: